Welcome to the History Department

 2A: Britain: Health and the people

-This option closely resembles the current Study in development Unit 1A: Medicine through Time as it considers developments in the battle against disease, surgery and public health in Britain across time.
-The time frame is shorter than the current unit, starting in c1000 rather than in prehistoric times but the focus remains on explaining the causes, nature and consequences of medical change and the various factors which encouraged or inhibited those changes.
+This option considers developments in the battle against disease, surgery and public health in Britain across time.
+The course starts in c1000 and the focus is on explaining the causes, nature and consequences of medical change and the various factors which encouraged or inhibited those changes.

 Section B: British depth studies including the historic environment